ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This document updates {{RFC9200}} as follows.

-* It defines the Short Distribution Chain (SDC) workflow for the ACE framework (see {{sec-workflow}}), according to which the AS uploads the access token to the RS on behalf of C, and then informs C about the outcome.
+* It defines the Short Distribution Chain (SDC) workflow for the ACE framework (see {{sec-workflow}}), according to which the AS uploads the access token to the RS on behalf of C and then informs C about the outcome.
 The SDC workflow is especially convenient in deployments where the communication leg between C and the RS is constrained, but the communication leg between the AS and the RS is not.

   The SDC workflow has no ambition to replace the original workflow defined in {{RFC9200}}.
 The AS can use one workflow or the other depending, for example, on the specific RS for which an access token has been issued and the nature of the communication leg with that RS.

 * It defines new parameters and encodings for the OAuth 2.0 token endpoint at the AS (see {{sec-parameters}}).
 These include:

-  - "token_upload", used by C to inform the AS that it opts in to use the SDC workflow, and by the AS to inform C about the outcome of the token uploading to the RS per the SDC workflow.
+  - "token_upload", used by C to inform the AS that it opts in to use the SDC workflow and by the AS to inform C about the outcome of the token uploading to the RS per the SDC workflow.

-  - "token_hash", used by the AS to provide C with a token hash, corresponding to an access token that the AS has issued for C and has successfully uploaded to the RS on behalf of C per the SDC workflow.
+  - "token_hash", used by the AS to provide C with a token hash, which corresponds to an access token that the AS has issued for C and has successfully uploaded to the RS on behalf of C per the SDC workflow.

   - "to_rs", used by C to provide the AS with information to relay to the RS, upon asking the AS to upload the access token to the RS per the SDC workflow.
 Its specific use with the OSCORE profile {{RFC9203}} is also defined, thereby effectively enabling the use of the SDC workflow for that profile.